Enforcement of Foreign Arbitral Awards in Four Key Latin American Jurisdictions

 It is important to remark that the BAA does not provide different treatment for domestic and international arbitration proceedings.
 However, an award is considered to be a 'foreign' arbitration award whenever it is issued out of the Brazilian territory.

-The main consequence of such distinction is that the national arbitral award is considered to be equivalent to a judicial judgment rendered by national courts and the foreign arbitral award - as a foreign judgment - must be recognised by the Brazilian Superior Tribunal of Justice (STJ) prior to its enforcement by a federal court.
+The main consequence of such distinction is that the national arbitral award is considered to be equivalent to a judicial judgment rendered by national courts and the foreign arbitral award – as a foreign judgment – must be recognised by the Brazilian Superior Tribunal of Justice (STJ) prior to its enforcement by a Federal Court.

-The requirements of the New York Convention and the BAA include the presentation by the requesting party of the duly authenticated original award or a duly certified copy of the same and the original agreement of the parties to submit the dispute to arbitration (together with a sworn translation of any foreign documents into Portuguese).
+The requirements of the New York Convention and the BAA include the presentation of the duly authenticated original award by the requesting party, or a duly certified copy of the same and the original agreement of the parties, to submit the dispute to arbitration (together with a sworn translation of any foreign documents into Portuguese).

 The Code of Civil Procedure, the New York Convention and the BAA also set out the basis on which recognition of the award may be refused by the STJ: